spjewkes/jrnz/README.md

 # jrnz

-This project aims to emulate a Z80 chip.
-To begin with, the project aim to allow running of a binary containing Z80 code with options to get output of the operation.
-Some of these elements will be added as the project is developed.
+This proiject aims to emaulate a Z80 chop with the specific aim of running the ZX Spectrum 48k ROM.
+Therefore it will be heavily tailored towards the architecture of that machine.
+At some point be refactored to split out the CPU emulator from the rest of the system.

-*NOTE: this project is work-in-progress.
-The aim is to have something that can be run at every commit but the overall application is not feature complete*
+NOTE: Development is very much work-in-progress.
+The principle is to develop this in a fairly organic way as it is also here to provide myself with something to tinker with in my spare time.